Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics: Simulation Details and Asymptotic States

 Let us investigate the physical state of the condensates as a function of $T$.
-At each of the points shown in Fig.~\ref{1}(a), we evaluate the pair correlation function $g(r)$ vs. $r$ using Eq.~\ref{PCF} to check for the gas, liquid or solid phase.
-Fig.~\ref{3}(a) shows a prototypical evaluation for $\rho=0.4$ for four values of temperature $T =$ 2.0, 1.05, 1.0 and 0.8.
-As discussed in Sec.~\ref{sec:PCF}, $g(r)=1$ for the ideal gas and any deviations imply correlations due to the inter-particle interactions.
+At each of the points shown in Fig.~\ref{1}(a), we evaluate the PCF $g(r)$ vs. $r$ using Eq.~(\ref{PCF}) to check for the gas, liquid, or solid phase.
+Figure~\ref{3}(a) shows a prototypical evaluation for $\rho=0.4$ for four values of temperature $T =$ 2.0, 1.05, 1.0 and 0.8.
+As discussed in Sec.~\ref{sec:PCF}, $g(r)=1$ for the ideal gas, and any deviations imply correlations due to the inter-particle interactions.
 In Fig.~\ref{3}(a), the evaluation at $T=2.0$ shows the signature of the gas phase.
-For $T=1.05$, $g(r)$ exhibits a large peak at small-$r$ signifying nearest neighbor correlations followed by small oscillations typical of the liquid phase.
+For $T=1.05$, $g(r)$ exhibits a large peak at small-$r$, signifying nearest neighbor correlations followed by small oscillations typical of the liquid phase.
 The evaluations for $T=1.0$ and 0.8 have the characteristics of the solid phase with several new peaks indicating spatial correlations at values of $r$ that correspond to the {\it lattice spacing}.
 The development of magnetic order at different temperatures, $M(T)$ vs. $T$, can be seen in Fig.~\ref{3}(b) for $\rho=$ 0.1, 0.2, 0.4, 0.65 and 0.75.
 As the temperature is reduced, the dipole-dipole interactions dominate and the magnetization builds up due to the formation of chains of dipoles which co-align parallel to the surface.
 At very low temperatures, the magnetization goes down presumably due to freezing of the magnetic moments.
 To understand this aspect, Fig.~\ref{3}(c) shows a typical snapshot at $T= 0.8$ for $\rho = 0.4$ at the latest time $t=10^6$ in our simulation.
 As anticipated, the system gets stuck in a metastable state that lacks long-range spatial as well as magnetic order.
-(The expected equilibrium structure for this density is a slab.)
+(The expected asymptotic structure for this density is a slab.)
 This is further emphasized in the $xy$-slice through the center ($z = L/2$) shown in Fig.~\ref{3}(d).
 To confirm the nature of this phase, we evaluate the mean square displacement $\Delta r^2(t) = \langle \left({\bf r}(t) - {\bf r}(t_0)\right)^2\rangle$ of the dipoles.
-Fig.~\ref{3}(e) shows $\Delta r^2(t)$ vs. $t$ for $T =$ 2.0, 1.05, 1.0 and 0.8.
+Figure~\ref{3}(e) shows $\Delta r^2(t)$ vs. $t$ for $T =$ 2.0, 1.05, 1.0 and 0.8.
 At higher temperatures ($T=2.0$, 1.05), the dipoles exhibit ballistic diffusion, while there is a clear plateau at lower values signifying trapping of dipoles.
 Further insights can also be obtained from the evaluation of the spin glass Edwards-Anderson order parameter defined by Eq.~(\ref{qEA}).
-Fig.~\ref{3}(f) shows $q_{EA}$ vs. $T$ for the specified values of $\rho$ values.
-The low-$T$ condensates exhibit $q_{EA} \rightarrow 1$ whereas $M \rightarrow 0$ [Fig.~\ref{3}(b)] which is a characteristic signature of glassy order.
-Our exercise thus allows us to classify the condensates in the $\rho$-$T$ plane to be in the liquid above $T_l\simeq 1.05$ [unfilled squares in Fig.~\ref{1}(a)], solid state with quasi-long range order close to $T_s\simeq 1.0$ [filled magenta, purple, green, brown and cyan squares in Fig.~\ref{1}(a)], and a frozen glassy state for $T\leq 0.9$ [filled blue squares in Fig.~\ref{1}(a)].
+Figure~\ref{3}(f) shows $q_{\text{EA}}$ vs. $T$ for the specified values of $\rho$.
+The low-$T$ condensates exhibit $q_{\text{EA}} \rightarrow 1$ whereas $M \rightarrow 0$ [Fig.~\ref{3}(b)], which is a characteristic signature of glassy order.
+Our exercise thus allows us to classify the condensates in the $\rho-T$ plane to be in the liquid above $T_l\simeq 1.05$ [unfilled squares in Fig.~\ref{1}(a)], solid state with quasi-long range order close to $T_s\simeq 1.0$ [filled magenta, purple, green, brown and cyan squares in Fig.~\ref{1}(a)], and a frozen state for $T\leq 0.9$ [filled blue squares in Fig.~\ref{1}(a)].
+This phase, with particles in random locations and random orientations, has been observed in experiments \cite{Nakamae2009, Jonsson1995, Dziaugys2010, Maignan2012, Vinod2020} as well as computations \cite{Andresen2014, Ayton1997, Berthier2011, Berthier2023}.
+The reported slow relaxation and aging have led to the frozen disorder being called spin glass \cite{Andresen2014}, super spin glass \cite{Nakamae2009}, dipolar glass \cite{Ayton1997}, structural glass, and sometimes simply the frozen ferrofluid \cite{Jonsson1995, Vinod2020}.
+However, even to provide the correct nomenclature, a careful investigation is required to understand the development of this phase and the ferro to glass phase transition if any.